telerik/winforms-docs/controls/heatmap/getting-started.md

 ## Setting up the Control

-The control works with few different definitions that describe how to data will be shown.
-In this example we will use the __CategoricalDefinition__.
+The control works with a few different definitions that describe how to data will be shown.
+In this example, we will use the __CategoricalDefinition__.
 The definition provides few properties to define what data should be used.
 * __RowGroupMember__: Contains the name of the property in the custom model that will be used to generate the rows.
 * __ColumnGroupMember__: Contains the name of the property in the custom model that will be used to generate the columns.
 * __ValueMember__: Contains the name of the property in the custom model that will be used to generate the cells.
 Based on that value the cell will be colored differently.